noahmyers/noahmyers.github.io/_pages/home.md

   - /home.html
 ---

-# Welcome!
-I’m Noah Myers, Assistant Professor of Accounting at Utah Valley University
+# Noah Myers, Assistant Professor of Accounting at Utah Valley University

 I help tomorrow’s accountants become fluent in the technologies and analytical mind-sets that now define our profession.
 In the classroom—and often on conference stages—I guide students and practitioners through: